Roberto888888/Remote-Sensing-Project-Polarimetric-SAR/5-Change-Detection/README.md

 We compute -2ρlnQ for each pixel (so we can show this as a gray-scale image).
 From this we have to create a binary image where:
-- Black Areas represent no changes
+- Black pixels represent no changes
-- White areas represent changes
+- White pixels represent changes

 ---
 # <ins>THIS IS IMPORTANT!!!</ins>